itrocks-ts/default-action-workflow/README.md

 # default-action-workflow

-Wires up shared actions across the business objects of your it.rocks-powered application
+Defines shared actions across domain objects of your app.